 The proposed bill would amend current statutes related to the Arizona Corporation Commission (ACC) by introducing new requirements for advocating on legislation, regulations, or rules.
-Specifically, it would require the ACC, its staff, or any registered lobbyist representing the ACC to first take a majority vote at a publicly noticed meeting and publish the ACC's position on its website and in a legislative information system before advocating for or against any federal or state legislation.
+Specifically, it would require the ACC, its staff, or any registered lobbyist representing the ACC to first take a majority vote at a publicly noticed meeting and publish the ACC's position on its website and through the legislative information system before engaging in advocacy.
 This new language is marked as

-Additionally, the bill would empower the Attorney General to investigate any violations of these requirements at the request of the Legislature, with penalties of $500 for each instance of noncompliance.
-This is outlined in
+Additionally, the bill would empower the Attorney General to investigate any violations of these requirements at the request of legislators, with penalties of $500 for each instance of noncompliance.
+This enforcement mechanism is outlined in

 House Engrossed Version: 23-491, 23-491.02, 32-1101, 32-1121, 32-1151, 23-491.16, 32-1122, 33-1002, 32-101, 44-1522, 36-1624.01